 4 - What do I do with effluence?

 If you want to make use of your own toilet, shower and sink you will need a self-contained RV.
-There are no dump sites, but there are servicing trucks which will empty black and great water for a fee - $50 for RVs up to 24ft in length, and $60 for those 25-30ft.
+There are no dump sites, but there are servicing trucks which will empty black and grey water for a fee - $50 for RVs up to 24ft in length, and $60 for those 25-30ft.
 To make use of this service, bring cash and flag down the truck when needed.

 5 - Traffic conditions on the way in, should I be worried?